 DiversyFund is a newer fund, and are making private placements available to the working class and those who have historically been ignored by investment firms.

 Review the online literature about DiversyFund; it is clear they are a more growth-focused fund.
-They do not pay out dividends to investors, instead that reinvest them back into the REIT.
+They do not pay out dividends to investors, instead, they reinvest them back into the REIT.

 Additionally, they do not charge a yearly asset fee like Fundrise.
 Instead, they get paid from the gains (if any) of the real estate when it sells.

 If like me, you’re looking for a more growth-focused opportunity, DiversyFund appears to be a better solution.
 However, as a new entrant into space, they do not have the historical returns to showcase.